eduardiazf/rfcs/text/0000-migrations.md

 Systems like Rails follow this approach.
 This would make migrations easier to reason about and prevent inconsistent data state.
 For a big production application this would however not be acceptable.
 This is probably something the application developer should take care of, by turning the application into maintenance mode.

 ## How to generate a (type-safe) client for the exec operations?

+## Wow to detect ambiguous scenarios (e.g. rename)?

+Is there a CLI flow for renaming fields?
+What does that look like?